LordNiggle/NigglesHell/README.md

 ### New Content

 Added the **Petal Salve**.
 It costs 4 petals and 1 rock while healing 15 HP with no tech requirements.

+Added the **Mushroom Salve**.
+It costs 6 cooked red caps, 2 bones shards, and 1 rock while healing 50 HP

+Added the **Kelp Bandage**.
+It costs 1 dried kelp and 2 silk while healing 25 HP

 Added the **Improvised Glaive**.
 Crafted at the Alchemy Engine in the Fight tab, it costs a boomerang, 2 bone shards, and a rope.
 It deals 75 damage a hit with 20 uses, and moves much faster than a normal boomerang.